JuliaCI/PkgEval.jl/README.md

     You have three choices.
-Either you use a specific version of Julia that has been registered in `Versions.toml` already, and will automatically be downloaded, verified and unpacked when required as such:
+Either you use a specific version of Julia that has been registered in `Versions.toml` already, and will automatically be downloaded, verified and unpacked when required using the `obtain_julia` function:

     ```jl
     import NewPkgEval